limdima/MICB475_Team3/Notebook.md

 The metadata is further trimmed by matching the corresponding OTUs using semi_join(filter_meta, otu_transposed, by = 'sample-id'), which will only keep rows in the filtered metadata that correspond to sample-IDs found in the OTU table (as some metadata will not have corresponding OTUs anymore since we did processing in QIIME2) \
 Similarly, the OTU table is trimmed down to only use the relevent sequences with corresponding metadata with semi_join(otu_transposed, filter_meta, by = 'sample-id') \
 In total there are 515 samples that we will perform analysis on.
-The OTU table is then re-transposed into the format phyloseq wants it in and both otu table and metadata are saved as RData files, to be put into a phyloseq object.
+The OTU table is then re-transposed into the format phyloseq wants it in and both otu table and metadata are saved as RData files, to be put into a phyloseq object. \
+Will need to consult next meeting about if this is the right way to go about it: Should we "pre-filter" the phyloseq components like this, or is there an easier way to insert everything into a phyloseq object and have phyloseq only use samples which have every component?

 - AH